deusExMac/ExpectedJaccardSimilarity/README.md

 _"Suppose we have a universal set U of n elements, and we choose two subsets S and T at random, each with m of the n elements.
 What is the expected value of the Jaccard similarity of S and T ?"_

 It does this by sampling from the universal set and calculating the Jaccard similarities a number of times and averaging the calculated similarities.
 This average is considered a solution to the exercise since it converges to the expected value.
 It also attempts to verify that the average converges to the exact solution of exercise 3.1.3.
-The exact solution of exercise 3.1.3, i.e. the expected value of the Jaccard similarity, is given by the formula:
+The solution of exercise 3.1.3, i.e. the expected value of the Jaccard similarity, is given by the formula:

 $$E\left(\\text{Jaccard similarity}\right) = \sum_{k=0}^{m} \left(k\over 2m-k\right) \frac{{C}^n_k {C}^{n-k}_{m-k} {C}^{n-m}_{m-k}} {{C}^n_{m}{C}^n_{m}} \ \ \ \ \ \ \ [1]$$